Taiwan president set for historic meeting with US House Speaker in California

 It is sure to draw a strong reaction from Beijing, which considers Taiwan part of its territory and has vowed to bring it under its control, by force if necessary.

-McCarthy's Democratic predecessor Nancy Pelosi visited Taipei in August, provoking a furious response from China, which conducted large-scale military exercises, firing missiles over Taiwan and cutting military contacts with Washington.
+The visit to Taipei of McCarthy's Democratic predecessor provoked a furious response from China, which fired missiles over Taiwan and cut military contacts with Washington.

 China has repeatedly warned against a meeting between McCarthy and Tsai, who is on her first U.S. stopover since 2019, although some analysts expect its reaction to be more moderate than that to Pelosi's Taipei visit.